grrrrnt/hdb-resale-price-prediction/README.md

 # Predicting Future Prices of HDB Resale Flats in Singapore

-A machine learning project to predict future prices of HDB resale flats in Singapore, done as part of the CS3243 course in NUS.
+Using machine learning methods to predict future prices of HDB resale flats in Singapore, done as part of the CS3244 course in NUS.\

+Methods investigated:
+* Support Vector Regression
+* Random Forest
+* Neural Networks
+* Linear Regression
+* Ridge Regression
+* K-Nearest Neighbours Regression

 ## Python Notebook